CMDred/Per-Player-Displays/README.md

 - PPD uses the translation field to achieve the per-player visibility.
 This means that all translations need to be combined with the marker's destination Pos. **Interpolated transformations are not possible!**
 - The display entity's `Rotation` must not be changed.
 Use the `left_rotation` and `right_rotation` transformations instead.
 - The display entities are not visible in F5.
+- PPD doesn't work more than 100,000 blocks out in each axis.

 ## Credit
 From CMDred: